chamilo/chash/README.md

 ====================

     Available commands:
+      ccf                                   Shortcut to files:clean_course_files
+      fsdu                                  Shortcut to files:show_disk_usage
+      fudms                                 Shortcut to files:update_directory_max_size
       help                                  Displays help for a command
       list                                  Lists commands
-      selfupdate                            Updates chash to the latest version tasl                                  Creates a sub-language
+      selfupdate                            Updates chash to the latest version tasl                                  Shortcut to translation:add_sub_language
-      tdl                                   Disables a (enabled) language
-      tel                                   Enables a (disabled) language
-      tl                                    Gets all languages as a list tpl                                   Gets or sets the platform language usl                                   Sets the users language to the one given

-    chamilo
-      chamilo:install                       Execute a Chamilo installation to a specified version. chamilo:status                        Show the information of the current Chamilo installation chamilo:upgrade                       Execute a chamilo migration to a specified version or the latest available version chamilo:wipe                          Prepares a portal for a new installation
+      tdl                                   Shortcut to translation:disable
+      tel                                   Shortcut to translation:enable
+      tl                                    Shortcut to translation:list
+      tpl                                   Shortcut to translation:platform_language
+      urla                                  Shortcut to user:url_access
+      usl                                   Shortcut to user:set_language

     chash
-      chash:self-update                     Updates chash to the latest version chash:setup                           Setups the migration.yml
+      chash:chamilo_install                 Execute a Chamilo installation to a specified version. chash:chamilo_status                  Show the information of the current Chamilo installation chash:chamilo_upgrade                 Execute a chamilo migration to a specified version or the latest available version chash:chamilo_wipe                    Prepares a portal for a new installation chash:self-update                     Updates chash to the latest version chash:setup                           Setups the migration.yml